-PCS Proud is the LGBT equality network for the PCS union.
-We are a member led organisation that seeks to raise awareness of LGBT issues within our workplace, within our union and beyond.
-The members of Proud decided, in 2014, that our definition of LGBT would be as follows:
+PCS Proud is the LGBT+ equality network for the PCS union.
+We are a member led organisation that seeks to raise awareness of LGBT+ issues within our workplace, within our union and beyond.

-“Those who are not heterosexual or those who do not identify as the gender they were assigned at birth.”
+“Those who are not heterosexual and/or those who do not identify as the gender they were assigned at birth.”

 This means that our membership is no longer limited to “Lesbians, Gay men, Bisexual and Trans members of PCS”.

 There are three categories of membership.
 These are as follows:

 Full member: This is the perfect membership for those PCS members who identify as LGBT+.
 Membership is confidential and we won’t share your details with other members/anyone outside PCS, unless you give us permission.
 We will only use your contact details to contact you about our work, send you updates and respond to communications from you.